IIrfan57/snakemake-vs-nextflow/README.md

 8. Snakemake Wrappers: https://snakemake-wrappers.readthedocs.io

-*Covers Nextflow 24.x and Snakemake 8.x — flag an issue if something has changed.*
+*Tested against Nextflow 24.x and Snakemake 8.x.
+Both tools move fast, what's true today might be outdated in six months.
+If something here is wrong or no longer accurate, open an issue and I'll fix it*